 In a clinical setting, the protein on a PSMF is set to 1.2 to 1.5 g/kg of ideal body weight.
 This is the minimum protein intake required to minimise the loss of lean muscle mass in an aggressive energy deficit.

-When this is applied to a standard 800 calorie PSMF, it might include:
+When this is applied to a standard 800-calorie PSMF, it might include the following:

 - 110 g protein (440 calories, or 55% of total calories),

 - 31 g fat (277 calories, or 35% of total calories), and